Kotlin/kotlinx.serialization/docs/custom_serializers.md

 ## Overriding serializers

-If you want to give a clue to plugin about which external serializer use for specified property, you may use annotation in form `@Serializable(with = SomeKSerializer::class)`:
+If you want to give a clue to plugin about which serializer use for specified property, you may use annotation in form `@Serializable(with = SomeKSerializer::class)`:

 ```kotlin